 Current staff research projects

-Publications by staff
+Recent publications by staff (selection)

 Sabine Egger: Eisenbahn.
 In: H. Bay, L. Beck, C. Hamann und J. Osthues (Eds.).
 Handbuch Literatur und Reise.
 Stuttgart: Metzler.